Understanding

 Colorado Medical Marijuana Code 6-14-10: Security Camera System Requirements For Cannabis Farms And Dispensaries

-Here are the requirements for Colorado state as listed in Chapter 6-14: Medical Marijuana 6-14-10.
+Here are the requirements for Colorado state as listed in as listed in Chapter 6-14: Medical Marijuana 6-14-10.
 Legislative Intent and Purpose., sec. title: "Requirements Related to Monitoring and Security of Restricted Areas and Inventory?"

 All components of the security plan submitted with the application, as it may be amended, shall be in good working order, monitored, and secured twenty-four hours per day.
 A separate security system is required for each business.
 The security plan must include, at a minimum, the following security measures: